How To Use An Outhouse

 As you first enter the outhouse, take a moment to inspect the locking mechanism so you are able to secure the door while using the privy and, more importantly, are able to get out after you have finished.
 Many outhouses have a simple sliding bolt or a flip-hook that is used to lock the door.
 Some are a bit trickier.

-The outhouse door at my place has a spring that closes and locks the door automatically.
+An outhouse door often has a spring that closes and locks the door automatically.
 The only way to open it from the inside is to pull on a string located beside the door.
 The string is connected to the outside latch and allows the person to open the door.
-On two occasions, I have had guests break open the outhouse door because they couldn’t find the latch string.
-They were too embarrassed to call out for help, and in a panic decided to break the door.
-One person told me what had happened, the other pretended the door was already broken.

 Take a quick look around the privy before you settle in to make sure the necessary supplies have been re-stocked.
 Conscientious owners maintain immaculate well-stocked privies, but not all cottage owners are conscientious.
 At a minimum, there should be toilet paper, hand disinfectant, a small garbage pail to place personal sanitation products, and some form of light for evening visits.